Bhagavad Gita Chapter 16 Verse 11 Meaning

 Available in 16 languages

-This verse from Chapter 16 of the Bhagavad Gita highlights a practical insight: Giving themselves over to immeasurable cares that end only with death, regarding the gratification of lust as their highest aim, and feeling sure that that is all.
+This verse carries the weight of lived truth.
+Giving themselves over to immeasurable cares that end only with death, regarding the gratification of lust as their highest aim, and feeling sure that that is all.
+In the context of contrasting qualities that liberate with qualities that bind the soul, these words illuminate the principle of vice from a perspective that complements the surrounding verses.

 — Explained by the Nitya Team